 1920 – A newly promoted Head Constable was shot and killed by IRA volunteers in Balbriggan, in north Co Dublin, near the training camp for British police recruits at Gormanston.
 Later that night, police rioted and attacked Balbriggan, killing two men, Seamus Lawless and Sean Gibbons looting and burning four public houses, destroying a hosiery factory, and damaging or destroying forty-nine homes.
 This incident known as the Sack of Balbriggan caused a sensation in Britain, receiving headlines from the British press, and making reprisals an important topic for debate in Parliament.

 1922 – A national Army soldier is accidentally killed cleaning his rifle in Co Cork and a civilian girl is killed in Kildare by bomb she found in an outhouse.

-1931 – Birth of Malachy McCourt.
-He is an Irish-American actor, writer and politician.
+1931 – Birth of actor, writer and politician, Malachy McCourt in Brooklyn, NY.
 He was the 2006 Green Party candidate for governor in New York State, losing to the Democratic candidate Eliot Spitzer.
-He is the younger brother of Frank McCourt.
+He is the younger brother of the late Frank McCourt.

 1960 – Frederick H. Boland becomes president of the United Nations Assembly.